LogtalkDotOrg/logtalk3/manuals/_sources/userman/performance.rst.txt

 folding left unifications (e.g. generated as a by-product of the compilation of grammar rules), and removing redundant calls to ``true/0``.

+When using :ref:`lambda expressions <predicates_lambdas>` and library meta-predicates, use the :ref:`library_meta_compiler` library to avoid most meta-call overheads.

 Size of the generated code
 --------------------------